June 7, 2016

 Exactly two years ago today, Valerie and I buried our son and Nick’s brother, Anthony one week after he died from heroin.
 Before we carried his coffin out of Warrington Fellowship Church, rolled it into the hearse and drove two miles southeast on Bristol Road to Neshaminy Cemetery and the only piece of real estate he would ever own, I read the eulogy …that is reprinted below.

-In writing the eulogy I felt led to address the young people in the audience – the friends of Anthony and Nick – some of whom I feared were traveling the same road Anthony had travelled.
+In writing the eulogy I felt led to address the young people in the audience – the friends of Anthony and Nick – some of whom I feared were traveling the same road Anthony had traveled.
 I hoped to strike a chord within them that hadn’t yet been struck before their parents had to purchase a similar tiny plot of land.

 The day after Anthony’s funeral, I posted the eulogy on Facebook.
 Many of you shared it.
 Some of your friends shared it, and some of their friends.
 Etc., etc., etc. Somehow, it reached “Abby.”